voxeet/comms-sdk-unreal/README.md

 ![example](Images/on_initialized.PNG)

 ### Demo Conference
 Connects to a demo conference, which automatically brings in 3 invisible bots into the conference as a quick way to validate the connection to the service with audio functionality.
-The bots are placed at the following in-game coordinates: {250, -500, 0}, {0, 0, 0} and {250, 500, 0}.
+The bots are placed at point {0, 0, 0}.
 Triggers [On Connected](#on-connected) if successful.

 Example:
 ![example](Images/demo_conference.PNG)